Kapgate/M1_Application_Diary-management-system/1_Requirements/README.md

 ## Stage of Art

+Before the technology comes everyone were record their events in books by pen and paper.
+But now we can do thid only just putting date and adding a note.
 It  works within seconds.
 it takes few minutes to add your note or add your record It is very friendly for you.
 You can add, delete,veiw,edit the records.
 It ask for a pass word which only you can set for view your records.